cronologic-de/ug_ndigo6g/source/hardware.rst

 --------------------

-The **Ndigo6G** board can be installed in any **x4** (or higher amount of lanes) PCIe slot.
-If the slot electrically supports less than 4 lanes, the board will operate at lowerdata throughput rates.
+The **Ndigo6G** board can be installed in any :math:`\times`\ 8 (or higher amount of lanes) PCIe slot. :raw-latex:`{\color{red}` If the slot electrically supports less than eight lanes, the board will operate at lower data throughput rates. :raw-latex:`}`

 Please ensure proper cooling of the device.
 The **Ndigo6G** has an onboard temperature detection.
 If the ADC chip temperature exceeds 90°C a warning is issued to the device driver.
 In case the temperature is higher than 95°C the ADC is disabled to avoid damage.
 Using a PCI-slot cooler is in many cases an appropriate solution to circumvent problems caused by overheating if the board is used inside a PC.
 The Ndigo-Crate will provide sufficient cooling under normal operating conditions.
 Using a single **Ndigo6G**, no further connections need to be made.

 For applications that require more than four ADC channels, several Ndigo boards can be operated in sync.
-Any board of the **Ndigo product line** can be synced to other Ndigo boards, allowing, for instance, for a combination of high speed ADCs (e.g., **Ndigo6G**) and slower high resolution ADCs (**Ndigo250M-14**).
+Any board of the **Ndigo product line** can be synced to other Ndigo boards, allowing, for instance, for a combination of high speed ADCs (e.g., **Ndigo5G**) and slower high resolution ADCs (**Ndigo250M-14**).

 The signals used for board synchronization and inter-board triggering are transferred on a bus between the boards.
 Join all C2 connectors (see :numref:`Figure %s<Fig 2.3>`) on the boards using a ribbon cable.
 Both ends of the bus need to be terminated properly.
-If using a **Ndigo Crate**, connectors providing the termination are located on the crate mainboard next to the PCIe slots to the extreme left and right. <more details, peas.e refer to the Ndigo Crate user guide.
-In applications that use only a few Ndigo boards installed directly inside a PC, termination PCBs available from cronologic can be used.
+In case a **Ndigo-Crate** is used, connectors providing proper termination are located on the crate mainboard next to the PCIe slots to the extreme left and right (for more details, please refer to the `Ndigo-Crate User Guide <https://download.cronologic.de/PCIe-Crates/Ndigo_Crate_User_Guide.pdf>_`) In applications that use only a few Ndigo boards directly inside a PC, termination PCBs available from cronologic can be used.

 The standard device driver of the **Ndigo6G** can be used to read out all boards and acquire data.
-For more complex scenarios, using the **cronoSync-library**, which is part of cronoTools, is recommended.
-The **cronoSync-library** is provided with the Ndigo device driver.
+For more complex scenarios, using the *cronoSync-library*, which is part of *cronoTools*, is recommended.
+The *cronoSync-library* is provided with the Ndigo device driver.
 Please refer to the **cronoTools User Guide** for more information.

 .. _Fig 2.1:
 .. figure:: figures/Ndigo_Intercon.*

-   If several Ndigo boards are connected to work in sync, the boards must be connected using a ribbon cable as bus for synchronization and trigger signals.
+   If several Ndigo boards are connected to work in sync, the boards must be connected using a ribbon cable as a bus for synchronization and trigger signals.
 Proper termination is required at both ends of the cable.

 Ndigo6G External Inputs and Connectors